3 Things to Watch in the Stock Market This Week

 - 10 Reasons Why I'm Selling All of My Apple Stock

 Demitrios Kalogeropoulos has no position in any of the stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool recommends Constellation Brands.
 The Motley Fool has a disclosure policy.